I’ve updated this post on 5 August 2020 for the latest changes in VAT legislation

 - Your property must be in the UK or in the European Economic Area (EEA).
 The EEA includes Iceland, Liechtenstein and Norway;

 - The property is furnished.
 There must be sufficient furniture provided for normal occupation and your visitors must be entitled to use the furniture;

 - You must be renting out your property to make a profit;

 - Your property must be available for letting for at least 210 days in the tax year (do not count any days when you are staying in the property);

 - You must actually let your property for 105 days to the public during the tax year;

-- Long term lets of over 31 days in total for a stay cannot be included.
+- You cannot include long term lets of over 31 days in total for a stay.